 Update: We’ve discovered Curves Connect is actually a new site launched by the Farmers Only people (see bottom of article)

-Online dating ads have become quite common on television — especially targeting sports channels — and new sites seem to pop up all the time.
+Online dating ads, which may be accompanied with products from sites like TheToy, have become quite common on television — especially targeting sports channels — and new sites seem to pop up all the time.
 Tonight’s National League Wild Card game saw an aggressive push by a new online dating site, Curves Connect.
 Below, is video of the ad that aired in the first, as well as the third inning for those with DirecTV.
 It was actually the first ad that aired during the game.